citp/privacy-policy-historical/a/ap/aps/apsjobs.gov.au.md

-The information collected during each visit may be used for statistical purposes only, mainly for the purpose of producing reports in order to identify patterns of usage of APSJOBS.
+The information collected during each visit may be used for statistical purposes only, mainly for the purpose of producing reports in order to identify patterns of usage of APSjobs.
 This will assist us in improving the website.

 ##  Cookies

-APSJOBS uses a cookie to maintain contact through a session.
-The cookie allows APSJOBS to recognise you as an individual as you move from one page of the website to another.
+APSjobs uses a cookie to maintain contact through a session.
+The cookie allows APSjobs to recognise you as an individual as you move from one page of the website to another.
 The cookie will expire when the browser session is closed or the computer is shut down.
 No attempt will be made to identify anonymous users or their browsing activities unless legally compelled to do so, such as in the event of an investigation.

 More detailed information about cookies can be found at the site of the Office of the Australian Information Commissioner at [www.oaic.gov.au](http://www.oaic.gov.au/)

 ##  Communicating with the APSJOBS Helpdesk by email

-If you email the APSJOBS Helpdesk your email address will only be used for the purpose for which you provided it.
-If your query draws attention to problems with APSJOBS, we may choose to draw this issue to wider attention, but will do this in a way that does not identify you.
+If you email the APSjobs Helpdesk your email address will only be used for the purpose for which you provided it.
+If your query draws attention to problems with APSjobs, we may choose to draw this issue to wider attention, but will do this in a way that does not identify you.

 Email is not a secure way to communicate.
 You should be aware of this when sending personal information to us via email.
 Also, emails are official records and may be monitored by the Administrators.
 If this is of concern to you then you should use other methods of communication with the Administrators.